 5. Laxmi Niwas Palace, Bikaner

-Constructed in 1904, Laxmi Nivas Palace in Bikaner catered solely to princelings, choose statesman and designers of history.
+Constructed in 1904, Laxmi Nivas Palace in Bikaner catered solely to princelings, choosing statesmen and designers of history.
 It is thought about to be one of the most royal palaces in India.

 Tariff: INR 8,999 per night